strazz/PilotApp/README.md

   Is the app entry point, it observes the **NavigationViewModel** to show the registration form or the confirmation page (or, eventually, a simple error screen.)

 - **RegistrationView**: it is the form where the user put its name, license and password and where he can proceed to registration, its behavior is defined in the **RegistrationViewModel**
-Below each field of the form an error message is shown if the field doesn't meet the requirements.
+Below each field of the form an error message is showed if the field doesn't meet the requirements.
 ![RegistrationView](register.png)

 - **ConfirmationView**: it shows the user name, license and allowed aircrafts, a logout button allows the user to delete his data and go back to the form.
 Its viewmodel is **ConfirmationViewModel**